Catallactic/catallactic-site/docs/whitepaper.md

 ### 3.3.
 Collateral

+No stablecoin had been invented that is both hard pegged to a stable physical asset with intrinsic utility and fully decentralized.
+In this context, “hard pegged” means that each token issued is directly exchangeable for a specified quantity of a physical asset [57].
+Murialdo and Belof presented E-Stablecoin, a cryptocurrency that is both fully decentralized and fully collateralized by a physical asset with stable value and intrinsic utility (electricity) [57].

-As any stablecoin, a CryptoCommodity is collateralized by its underlying assets.
-In the case of CryptoCommodity, the underlying asset is a asset proxied by an utility so the collateral is the utility, which means typically a service.
+CryptoCommodity follows a similar approach.
+In CryptoCommodity Framework, the underlying asset is a asset proxied by an utility.
+The collateral is the utility, which means typically a service.
 At the heart of any stablecoin is its balance sheet which must be balanced.

 <div style={{textAlign: 'center'}}>
 	<img src="/img/cryptocommodity_balance_sheet.svg" width="40%"></img>